-- i) Earn a chair's (or designated supervisor's) rating of "meets expectations" or higher in faith integration. - j) Demonstrate competence in faith integration by: - i.
-Earning an average score of 3.0 (out of 5.0) or higher on the Faith Integration Response Paper (FIRP) (see Section 7.3 item 5.).
-Once a 3.0 average has been obtained on the FIRP and no further FIRP is therefore required, the faculty member will continue to provide evidence of successful achievement of their faith integration goals over the contract period and the appropriate supervisor will verify proficiency based on criteria established under the direction of the dean and consistent with departmental standards.
-See Section 7.2 item 4. for details.
+- b) Results of any classroom observations. - c) Contribution to curriculum design and other teaching activities articulated in the goal-setting process. - d) Appropriate scholarship activity based on assigned scholarship tier and commensurate with rank being sought. - e) Evidence of professionalism, collegiality, and respect for others. - f) Quality of service to and engagement with the university, department, and professional organizations, as appropriate. - g) Assigned administrative work. - h) Commitment to and engagement in continued professional development. - i) Faith Integration Response Paper Score and Other Faith Integration Activities.
+Proficiency is demonstrated by: - (1) Earning an average score of 3.0 (out of 5.0) or higher on the Faith Integration Response Paper (FIRP) (see Section 7.3, item 5.).
+Once a 3.0 average has been obtained on the FIRP and no further FIRP is therefore required, the faculty member will continue to provide evidence of successful achievement of their faith integration goals over the contract period, and the appropriate supervisor will verify proficiency based on criteria established under the direction of the dean and consistent with departmental standards.
+See Section 7.2 item 4 for details.